Scruffy (1980 film): Synopsis

-Butch, a tough stray with a heart of gold rescues the drowning Scruffy and takes her to join his motley family of strays; these dogs have set up a canine commune in an abandoned station wagon in a junk yard.
-Their names are Randy, Collie, Sam and Solo.
+Butch, a tough stray with a heart of gold rescues the drowning Scruffy and takes her to join his motley family of strays (Randy, Collie, Sam and Solo); these dogs have set up a canine commune in an abandoned station wagon in a junkyard.
 Scruffy and the strays are eventually betrayed by a thief named Catlin and his dog Caesar, caught by dog catchers and thrown in the pound to face their doom.
 There the dogs bark loudly for attention from people coming by hoping to get adopted.
 Scruffy and Butch, having been caught on a Tuesday are quickly running out of time, knowing that after a week, dogs are disposed of.
 Luckily, the day Scruffy and Butch are to be put down, an article is published by a local reporter titled, "Scruffy The Dog In The Tuesday Cage" and is about how strays like Scruffy have only a week to find a home.
 As a result, Scruffy and Butch are given an extra day and are saved just in time along with all the other dogs in the pound who all found a loving owner.
 Scruffy grows up to have puppies of her own with Butch.

 In the epilogue, the narrator states that the story of Scruffy the stray was a true story, but that most strays are not as lucky and that millions of them are "abandoned by unfeeling people, hungry, neglected, lost; it shouldn't be that way.
 Maybe some of us can think of ways to change it".